NREL/OpenStudio-HPXML/BuildResidentialScheduleFile/README.md

 **Append Output?**

-If true and the output CSV file exists, appends columns to the file rather than overwriting.
+If true and the output CSV file already exists, appends columns to the file rather than overwriting it.
+The existing output CSV file must have the same number of rows (i.e., timeseries frequency) as the new columns being appended.

 - **Name:** ``append_output``
 - **Type:** ``Boolean``